 Descriptions of an Electrical Telegraph, and of Some other Electrical Apparatus

 London: R. Hunter 1823.
 First Edition.
 [6], [1]-83, [1-(blank)], [1-(errata)], [1-(blank)] pages + frontis + seven engraved plates (one folding).
 8vo.
 9 1/8 x 5 1/2 inches.
 Later 1/4 calf over drab boards with gilt spine lettering and leather tipped corners.
-Vaious penciled notations from previous booksellers presumably on the front flyleaves.
+Various penciled notations from previous booksellers presumably on the front flyleaves.
 Generally bright and clean internally with a few pages foxed.
 Very Good.
 Boards.
 [29210]

 Printed in London by Charles Wood (People's Court, Fleet Street).
 Plate 2 is made with the delicate Chine colle method (a thin tissue with the engraving mounted to the thicker support below).

-A small but important treatise which describes an Electric Telegraph, an improved Electrical Machine, a new Mode of Electrical Insulation and Experiments on Vesuvius, a new Electrograph, a Pendulum Doubler, and an attempt to apply M. De Luc's Electric Column to the Measurement of Time.
+A small but important treatise that describes an Electric Telegraph, an improved Electrical Machine, a new Mode of Electrical Insulation and Experiments on Vesuvius, a new Electrograph, a Pendulum Doubler, and an attempt to apply M. De Luc's Electric Column to the Measurement of Time.

 Ronalds was himself a book collector, building the collection of books on electricity that became the basis of the Institution of Electrical Engineers (IEE) library.
 A detailed catalogue of his description was published in 1880 by E&F Spon.